acend/container-basics-training/content/en/docs/10/_index.md

 ## The CMD instruction in Dockerfile

-With the `CMD` instruction in the Dockerfile we have the possibility to define the command that is executed by default when a container is started.
+With the `CMD` instruction in the Dockerfile can define the command that is executed by default when a container is started.
 Modify the previously created Dockerfile as follows:

 ```Dockerfile
 FROM ubuntu